sul-cidr/Workshops/Social_Media_Data/social-media-data.md

   - Terms of Service
   - Ethical concerns regarding privacy
 - Using existing data
   - There are social media datasets floating around reddit and other places with different amounts of documentation.
 You have to make a decision about whether they can be used or not based on your use case and discipline.
-You should absolutely be thinking about how the data was collected and whether use of that data violates legal or ethical concerns.
+You should absolutely be thinking about how the data was collected and whether use of that data violates legal restrictions or ethical best practices.
   - There are a lot of repositories out there with documented data as well.
   - Many of the existing datasets will not match your particular research question, but you might be able to subset them to create a suitable dataset.
 - Creating your own datasets